storageos/tutorials/mysql/002-persistent-volume.md

 `cat storageos-pvc.yaml`{{execute}}

-Notice that the PersistentVolumeClaim name is fast0001.
+Notice that the PersistentVolumeClaim name is mysqlpvc.

-Now create a mysql-client pod for connecting to MySQL `kubectl create -f mysql-client-pod.yaml`{{execute}}

 Check the pods are in RUNNING state:
 `kubectl get pods -w`{{execute}}